What is Perimenopause, Menopause & Postmenopause?

 - Premature menopause occurs before age 40 and may be due to an ovarian failure of unknown cause (may be associated with smoking, living at high altitudes, or poor nutritional status).

-- Surgically-induced menopause which involves the removal of the ovaries is actually less common these days due to the effectiveness of anti-oestrogen drugs such as Tamoxifen.
+- Surgically-induced menopause which involves the removal of the ovaries is actually less common these days due to the effectiveness of anti-oestrogen drugs.
 A complete hysterectomy, bi-lateral hysterectomy (both the ovaries and uterus are removed), or removal of the ovaries will immediately shift a woman into menopause.
 These types of surgery are commonly performed on women suffering from endometriosis, oestrogen-respondent breast cancer, ovarian tumours or ovarian cancer.

 After her menstrual period has ceased for 12 consecutive months, a woman is said to have entered postmenopause.
 This means that there have been no bleeds or spotting during this time.
 Technically, a woman is postmenopausal from the day menopause occurs until the end of her life.
 Ideally, it should be a symptom-free period wherein she can easily transition into midlife and beyond.
 Unfortunately, that is not the case for most women and there are some health considerations which still need to be addressed.